lardbit/nefarious/README.md

 ###### Transmission settings

-Configure your transmission host, port, username and password, and download directory.
-Nefarious will save TV and Movies in a sub-folder of this path.
+Configure your transmission host, port, username and password, and download directories.
+Nefarious will save TV and Movies in individual sub-folders of your configured Transmission download path.

 ## Debugging